AutoPCR: Automated Phenotype Concept Recognition by Prompting: Abstract

 \section{Abstract}

-Phenotype concept recognition (CR) is a fundamental task in biomedical text mining, enabling applications such as clinical diagnostics and knowledge graph construction.
-However, existing methods often require ontology-specific training and struggle to generalize across diverse text types and evolving biomedical terminology.
-We present AutoPCR, a prompt-based phenotype CR method that does not require ontology-specific training.
-AutoPCR performs CR in three stages: entity extraction using a hybrid of rule-based and neural tagging strategies, candidate retrieval via SapBERT, and entity linking through prompting a large language model.
-Experiments on four benchmark datasets show that AutoPCR achieves the best average and most robust performance across both mention-level and document-level evaluations, surpassing prior state-of-the-art methods.
-Further ablation and transfer studies demonstrate its inductive capability and generalizability to new ontologies.
+{ \textbf{Motivation:} Phenotype concept recognition (CR) is a fundamental task in biomedical text mining.
+However, existing methods either require ontology-specific training, making them struggle to generalize across diverse text styles and evolving biomedical terminology, or depend on general-purpose large language models (LLMs) that lack necessary domain knowledge.\\ \textbf{Results:} To address these limitations, we propose AutoPCR, a prompt-based phenotype CR method designed to automatically generalize to new ontologies and unseen data without ontology-specific training.
+To further boost performance, we also introduce an optional self-supervised training strategy.
+Experiments show that AutoPCR achieves the best average and most robust performance across datasets.
+Further ablation and transfer studies demonstrate its inductive capability and generalizability to new ontologies.\\ \textbf{Availability and Implementation:} Our code is available at \url{https://github.com/yctao7/AutoPCR}.\\ \textbf{Contact:} \href{name@email.com}{drjieliu@umich.edu}\\ }